kerstin-w/innski/TESTING.md

 The first result gave an error for a missing form label button on the Sign up page and an empty form label for the hamburger menu on the homepage.
 The missing form label button on the Sign up page was due to a typo.The HTML symbol for hamburger menu has been added here to fix the bug for the hamburger menu label.

 ### Hover on "What you can expect"
-During testing, I received fas feedback that the hover effect added to the boxes for the "What you can expect" section is misleading and implies that if you click on the boxes, something will happen.
+During testing, I received feedback that the hover effect added to the boxes for the "What you can expect" section is misleading and implies that if you click on the boxes, something will happen.
 Therefore, this effect was deleted.

 ## <a name="unresolved">Unresolved</a>